Dave Bowers Studio

 While there are different influences in this series, the main comes from Lyapunov fractals.
 The world of fractals and fractal art are a wonderful source inspiration, beauty, and intrigue.
 A study of fractals is a study of lines, shapes, and their interactions.
 They are found in nature, have been used to create complex models (e.g. that of a snow flake), used in media, and sold as art.
 Fractals are a mathematical wonder worth looking at.

 The Directions series is a pivotal moment in Dave's artistic development.
 Originally developed under the mentoring of Harry Pollitt, Dave applied his ideas to wood turnings.
-The turnings would be roughed out and left with substantial wall thickness compared to most.
+The turnings would be roughed out and left with substantial wall thickness compared.
 From there the design pattern was laid out on the surface.
-Sanding and finishing accounts for 1/2 of Dave's time in each piece.
-They are a difficult series in the thinness of the ribbons.
+Once sculpted sanding and finishing accounts for 1/2 of Dave's time in each piece.
+They are a difficult series due to thinness of the ribbons.
 He has broken a few in various stages of work.
+Recently the design was applied to a non-turned piece.
 The flagship piece "Directions" resides in the permanent collection of the AAW.